 Loose threads on the edges can also be quite annoying while stitching, as they can get tangled with your cross stitch threads.
 To prevent this, all you have to do is securing the edges to keep the fabric threads in place.
 The interesting thing about this point is that you don't necessarily have to hem the edges if you don't want to.
 There are some convenient alternatives, such as fabric glue or heat-activated hemming tapes.
 In my opinion, these are the best options as they save a lot of time, are simple to use, and cost-effective.

-4. Use the Correct Needle Size for the Fabric
+4. Use the correct needle size for the fabric

-The 14-count is one of the most popular because it's a middle-ground option.
-It means that there will be 14 crosses per inch (or 2.54 cm).
 Knowing this, it's best for beginners to start with lower counts because they have larger grids.
 This allows for better visibility, fewer mistakes, and quicker adaptation to this type of embroidery.

-Tips for the Embroidery Process
+Tips for the embroidery process

-6. Use a Sturdy Surface
+6. Use a sturdy surface

 Embroidering your project in mid-air is much more challenging than having it on a firm surface.
 Without proper support, you'll strain your arms, adopt poor posture, and have a harder time hitting the target with the needle.